opnfv/vswitchperf/docs/testing/user/configguide/trafficgen.rst

         'stream_type' : 'L4',
         'pre_installed_flows' : 'No',           # used by vswitch implementation
         'flow_type' : 'port',                   # used by vswitch implementation
+        'flow_control' : False,                 # supported only by IxNet
+        'learning_frames' : True,               # supported only by IxNet
         'l2': {
             'framesize': 64,
             'srcmac': '00:00:00:00:00:00',